The Fundamentals of the Private Benefit Rule

 Private benefit is qualitatively incidental if it is inherent in the conduct of the activity that also confers public benefit, so that one cannot be achieved without the other.

 The concept of incidental private benefit is illustrated by Internal Revenue Service (IRS) Revenue Ruling 70-186, which involved an organization that was formed to preserve and clean a lake to enhance its public recreational features.
-The IRS concluded that the benefits of the organization’s activities flowed principally to the general public, and any private benefits derived by lake front property owners were incidental, as it would be impossible for the organization to pursue preservation of the lake without providing some benefit to the lake front property owners.
+The IRS concluded that the benefits of the organization’s activities flowed principally to the general public, and the private benefit received by lake front property owners as a result of the improvements were incidental, as it would be impossible for the organization to pursue preservation of the lake without providing some benefit to the lake front property owners.

-In contrast, in IRS Revenue Ruling 75-286, the IRS ruled that an organization formed to preserve and beautify a single city block did not qualify as a 501(c)(3) organization because the benefits to the individuals and businesses that reside on that block were more than incidental to the benefits of these activities to the general public in light of the restricted scope of the organization’s activities.
+In contrast, in IRS Revenue Ruling 75-286, the IRS ruled that a membership organization formed to preserve and beautify a single city block on which its members owned property did not qualify as a 501(c)(3) organization because the benefits to the individuals and businesses that owned property on that block were more than incidental to the benefits of these activities to the general public in light of the organization’s limited membership and the restricted geographic scope of its activities.

 The private benefit rule demands consideration and analysis in a very wide range of programs and activities, even those that few people would question as being properly charitable.

-For example, as we discussed in Q&A 84, it is permissible to provide financial assistance to individuals so long as the recipients are part of a “charitable class” (financially distressed people, the elderly, the disabled, victims of natural disasters, etc.).
+For example, as we discussed in Q&A 84, it is not as violation of the private benefit rule to provide financial assistance to individuals so long as the recipients are part of a “charitable class” (financially distressed people, the elderly, the disabled, victims of natural disasters, etc.).
 Even though financial assistance would, by definition, result in personal benefit to the recipients, serving these groups is generally considered inherent to an organization’s proper 501(c)(3) purposes.
 Therefore, any private benefit provided to recipients within a charitable class is considered incidental to these charitable purposes.

 Similarly, the private benefit inherent in scholarships provided to further the education of the recipients is generally considered incidental relative to the public educational benefits served by the scholarship.
-However, organizations that provide scholarships must ensure that the pool of applicants and potential recipients is not too narrow (such as is sometimes the case with scholarship programs aimed at a for-profit company’s employees and their relatives), and structure the application and selection process in a way that is non-discriminatory and comply with the private inurement and other applicable laws.
+However, organizations that provide scholarships must ensure that the pool of applicants and potential recipients is not too narrow (such as is sometimes the case with scholarship programs aimed at a for-profit company’s employees and their relatives), and the application and selection process must be structured in a way that is non-discriminatory and compliant with the private inurement and excess benefit transaction rules and other applicable laws.

 Beyond these traditional and relatively straightforward charitable programs, the private benefit rule also arises in more complex and specialized scenarios such as joint ventures with for-profit entities (see e.g., IRS Revenue Ruling 2004-52 and IRS Revenue Ruling 98-15), and scientific research (see e.g., Treas.
 Reg. § 1.501(c)(3)-1(d)(5), IRS Revenue Ruling 76-296, and IRS Revenue Ruling 68-373).